payne/documentation/quickReference/JavaScript-ES5-Quick-Reference.md

 -------------------------------------------------------------------------------------------
 All JSON keys and strings must be in double quotes

-Make sure to parse the JSON and escape any special characters before adding it to the DOM, so that evil script tags aren’t added to the page
+Make sure to parse the JSON and escape any special characters before adding it to the DOM, so that evil script tags aren't added to the page

 If running ES3 you can download the JSON.org library